WU-BIMAC/MicroMetaApp.github.io/README.md

 ![Micro Meta App screenshots]({{site.baseurl}}/images/Micro-Meta App_composite screenshot.png){: .center-image }

 ## What can you do with Micro-Meta App?
-With this version of the Micro-Meta App you can:
+With Micro-Meta App you can:

 1) Use the [**Manage Instrument**](https://micrometaapp-docs.readthedocs.io/en/latest/docs/tutorials/ManageInstrument.html) of the App to document the Hardware Specifications of **_transmitted light, epifluorescence, structured-light and TIRF light microscopes_** based on the **Core and Basic extension** of the [**v2.0 of the 4DN-BINA-OME**](https://github.com/WU-BIMAC/MicroscopyMetadata4DNGuidelines/tree/master/Model/stable%20version/v02-01) Microscopy Metadata model.